Li-Hourong/FR2M/Git&GIthub.md

-# Using Git and Github for version control and teamwork
+# Git and Github for version control and teamwork
 ## How to use git

 ## How to pull and push form remote repository

+## How to use git in vscode